syseleven/grav-docs-metakube/pages/04.Support/default.en.md

         - support
 ---

-As vendor of [SysEleven MetaKube](https://www.syseleven.de/produkte-services/managed-kubernetes/) we provide support directly from our engineering team.
+As vendor of [SysEleven MetaKube](https://www.syseleven.de/produkte-services/managed-kubernetes/) we provide support for our customers directly from our engineering team.
 We are happy to assist you.

 ## Help Center